Günter Ludwig: Cologne Piano Trio

 Together with Walter Schreiber (violin) and Joanna Sachryn (cello), Ludwig formed the "Kölner Klaviertrio" in the late 1980s, founded by Walter Schreiber in 1983.
 The ensemble has made guest appearances in several European countries, Brazil, Japan and Korea and has played at international music festivals such as the Festival van Vlaanderen, the Carinthischer Sommer and the Berliner Festspiele.
 Contemporary composers such as Dieter Salbert and Violeta Dinescu have dedicated works to the Cologne Piano Trio, and since 2003, there has been a collaboration with the Polish composer and pianist Krzysztof Meyer.

 Recordings

-Ludwig has recorded piano music by Beethoven, Mozart, Brahms, Busoni, Schubert and Schumann, among others.
+Ludwig recorded piano music by Beethoven, Mozart, Brahms, Busoni, Schubert and Schumann, among others.
 Among them are all the piano trios by Mozart and Beethoven and the duo sonatas by Beethoven, Brahms and Busoni.
 With the violinist Alois Kottmann, he recorded violin sonatas by Max Reger and Robert Schumann.
 Together with the former 1st violinist of the Amadeus Quartet, Norbert Brainin, he recorded Beethoven's complete violin sonatas..